marijnh/Eloquent-JavaScript/20_node.md

 {{index "writable stream", "body (HTTP)", stream, "write method", "end method"}}

 Next, the actual response body (the document itself) is sent with `response.write`.
-You are allowed to call this method multiple times if you want to send the response piece by piece, for example to stream data to the client as it becomes available.
+You're allowed to call this method multiple times if you want to send the response piece by piece, for example to stream data to the client as it becomes available.
 Finally, `response.end` signals the end of the response.

 {{index "listen method"}}